chriswininger/online-cv/README.md

 ### Other interesting info

-There is a jekyll build command which publishes the static site to _site
+There is a Jekyll build command which publishes the static site to _site

 ### Editing the text

 Most of the text is driven by data in yml files.
 Look at _cofig.yml.
 Also look under _data for any yml file there

-Css can be updated by editing files in assets/less
+CSS can be updated by editing files in assets/less

 Changes to the overall template including logic regarding what items are hidden or changed for the various environments, print, web, etc is in the html files